 Alberto Ibargüen is president and CEO of the John S. and James L. Knight Foundation.

 He is the former publisher of The Miami Herald and El Nuevo Herald.
 During his tenure, The Miami Herald won three Pulitzer Prizes and El Nuevo Herald won Spain’s Ortega y Gasset Prize for excellence in journalism.

 He graduated from Wesleyan University and the University of Pennsylvania Law School.
 Between college and law school, he served in the Peace Corps in Venezuela’s Amazon Territory and was the Peace Corps Programming and Training Officer in Colombia, based in Bogotá.
 After law school, he practiced law in Hartford, Connecticut, until he joined The Hartford Courant, then Newsday in New York, before moving to Miami.

 He is a former board chair of PBS and of the Newseum in Washington, D.C.
 He also chaired the board of the World Wide Web Foundation, founded by Web inventor Sir Tim Berners-Lee to promote a free and universal Web.
 He has served on the boards of other arts, education and journalism organizations, including the Lincoln Center for the Performing Arts, Wesleyan University, Smith College, the Council on Foreign Relations, the Committee to Protect Journalists and ProPublica as well as on the Secretary of State’s Foreign Affairs Policy Board.

-Ibargüen is a member of the board of American Airlines.
-Previously he served on the boards of PepsiCo, AOL and Norwegian Cruise Lines and on the Citizen Advisory Committee of the Public Company Accounting Oversight Board.
+Ibargüen previously served on the boards of American Airlines, PepsiCo, AOL and Norwegian Cruise Lines and on the Citizen Advisory Committee of the Public Company Accounting Oversight Board.

-He is a fellow of the American Academy of Arts & Sciences and a member of MIT’s Visiting Committee for the Media Lab.
+He is a fellow of the American Academy of Arts & Sciences.
 For his work to protect journalists in Latin America, Ibargüen received a Maria Moors Cabot citation from Columbia University.
 Wesleyan University, The George Washington University, University of Miami, Mercer University, the University of Nebraska, Arizona State University and Stephens College have awarded him honorary degrees.